Gouldilocks/Canvas-Grading-Script/README.md

 ### Setting up dependencies

-The two dependencies for this script are bash and expect.
+The three dependencies for this script are bash, expect, and unzip.

 #### For mac users, go into a terminal and type:
 ```